Breakfast television: Cable television

 The Weather Channel originally has long featured forecast programs with a primary emphasis on business travelers and work commuters, culminating in the debuts of Your Weather Today (in 2000) and its business travel-focused, early-morning counterpart First Outlook (in 2001).
 Since 2014, America's Morning Headquarters (AMHQ), previously hosted by former Good Morning America weather anchor Sam Champion, has served as its main morning show; the program's weekday edition has expanded over time, extending to seven hours (lasting until 2:00 p.m.
 Eastern Time) by 2024, with a shorter four-hour edition on weekends.
-With a shift toward a mix of weather and infotainment programs in the late-2000s, TWC premiered Wake Up with Al, an early-morning show hosted by Today weather anchor Al Roker, in 2009.
-The show was cancelled in October 2015 amid a transition away from infotainment programming (it was the only TWC program to be produced primarily outside of Atlanta) with the timeslot filled by an extension of AMHQ.
+With a shift toward a mix of weather and infotainment programs in the late-2000s, TWC premiered Wake Up with Al—an early-morning show hosted by Al Roker of Today—in 2009.
+The show was cancelled in October 2015 amid a transition away from infotainment programming (it was the only TWC program to be produced primarily outside of Atlanta), with the timeslot filled by an extension of AMHQ.

 Entertainment channels such as VH1 and E! have also aired morning shows (such as Big Morning Buzz Live and That Morning Show, and the 2020 version of E!
 News).
-Sports channels sometimes carry morning shows (such as ESPN's Get Up and NFL Network's Good Morning Football), with a focus on news headlines (including highlights of events that occurred the previous day, and previews of events occurring that day) and topical discussions.
+Sports channels sometimes carry morning shows (such as ESPN's Get Up and First Take, and NFL Network's Good Morning Football), with a focus on news and discussions (including recaps of the previous day's events), and interviews with sports figures.